 Enjoy Your Workouts = BETTER Results

-So what I did was take something that was already good and getting great results, but made it even better.
+So what I did was take something already good and get great results, but made it even better.

 That’s what people like Rick and I are challenged to do… make something great GREATER.